This is us. Creative visionaries who work together to create successful strategies and funding programmes in the fields of art, culture and education.

 +49 (0)30 40 20 33 22 7

 Anastasia Luck studied art history and theatre studies at the FU Berlin and completed her master’s degree in cultural and media management there in 2022.
 During her studies, she worked as a research assistant at the university’s art history department, among other places.
 Several internships took her from the Gemäldegalerie in Berlin to the Kunsthistorisches Institut in Florence.
 Most recently, she worked at the Stasi Records Archive (Federal Archive) as a student assistant in the visitor services department.
 For several years now, she has volunteered as a carer for people with disabilities.
-She first came to Bureau Ritter as an intern in 2015 and returned in June 2022 as a production assistant.
+She first came to Bureau Ritter as an intern in 2015 and returned in June 2022 as a production and participation collaborator.

 +49 (0)30 40 20 33 21 4